vaishnavmurthy/easypost_orders/README.md

 # easypost_orders
 Python script to generate shipping labels and tracking information using the EasyPost API

+##Features:
+* Generates shipping labels and tracking numbers for a given carrier
+* Emails customer the tracking number once generated

 ## Install requirements
 `pip install -r requirements.txt`

 ## Create Config File
 Config file is a json file named `env_variables.json` that contains the API key, the brand email and password.

 Structure of the file is the following:
 ```